eroltutumlu/speechrecognition/README.md

 # Speech Recognition

 This repository contains the samples that demonstrate the Annyang Library for the JavaScript developers.
 These code samples were created in Brackets Ide.
-You will be see how to use Firebase Api in Jquery.
+You will see how to use Firebase Api in Jquery.

-Enter the my website and leave me a message http://www.eroltutumlu.com/speechrecognition/ I'm sure you will say nice things.
+You can enter my website and leave me a message http://www.eroltutumlu.com/speechrecognition/ I'm sure you will say nice things.

 # See also